 Michelle Schachtler Dwarika, MA, MAS

 Born in Basel, Switzerland, Michelle has an MA in theatre, arts and sciences from the University in Oslo, Norway and an MAS in Dance Science from the University in Bern, Switzerland.
-From September 2022 she is going to pursue a Phd in Sport/ Dance psychology at the University of Birmingham in collaboration with Elmhurst Ballet School (UK).
+From September 2022 she is going to pursue a Phd in Sport/ Dance psychology at the University of Birmingham.
 Michelle has been mentoring dance students at different institutions, such as the Norwegian National Ballet School and Oslo National Academy of the Arts.
 She has been working as an educator at different educational institutions in and around Oslo, Norway and is a research assistant (since 2020 to present), program coordinator (from 2021-2022) for dance and theatre education and guest lecturer in dance psychology (since 2021 to present) at Oslo National Academy of the Arts.
 In 2021 and 2022, she has published two mental health online curriculum resources for high school students in performing arts for Tell publishing company.
 Currently a member of the IADMS dance educator’s committee, Michelle is working closely with an international network of dancers and dance educators alike.
 Her main research interests include mental health and resilience in dance, stressors and coping strategies in dance as well as autonomy in dance education.